 We are committed to making sure that our websites and other digital products are accessible to all users and comply with level AA of The Web Content Accessibility Guidelines – WCAG 2.1. in alignment with The Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-This statement applies to the following websites:
+The statement applies to the following website:

 We want as many people as possible to be able to use these websites.
 For example, that means you should be able to: